catalystneuro/dicarlo-lab-to-nwb/README.md

 pip install -e .
 ```

-If you already have the repository cloned, be sure to run the following instructions so you have the latest version of the code:
+If you already have the repository cloned, be sure to run the following instructions in your local copy of the github repository so you have the latest version of the code:

 ```bash
 git pull